Rate Limits

 Use Batch Endpoints

-POST /v1/orders/batch and POST /v1/prices/batch let you combine multiple
+POST /v1/orders/batch and POST /v1/prices/batch combine multiple

 Subscribe to